jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Introduction
 ------------

-The next part of this [software architecture](index.md) is the *service oriented architecture*.
+The next part of this [software architecture](index.md) is the *Service Oriented Architecture*.
 It's about linking systems together.
 It focuses on software integrations.

 The ESB Concept